svenberra/NewtonUnityPlugin/README.md

 # Compiling NewtonUnityPlugin

 Windows supported only for now.
-It should work on any other OS too, but the project is new so only Windows for now.
+It should work on any other OS too once the plugin is completed, but while the plugin is under development only a Windows project will be provided.

 ## Step 1, Download and build the Newton Dynamics Library